What instruments are in your collection?

 Where can I get help learning to play an instrument?

 There are books and DVDs in the library collection that can help you learn to play the instrument.
-Our Lynda and Artist Works for Libraries subscriptions also provide access to a number of lessons on playing various instruments.
+Our LinkedIn Learning and Artist Works for Libraries subscriptions also provide access to a number of lessons on playing various instruments.
 Each instrument page linked to on the Instrument Lending landing page also provides links to several resources.
 You can also ask staff for assistance finding resources.

 Where do I return the instrument?

 Instruments must be returned to the location you borrowed them from during open hours.

 What happens if I'm late returning the instrument?